Skip to content

 Today’s longstanding orange-&-black orthodoxy wasn’t always the rule in Reunion-costume design.
 Few P-rade outfits have diverged from those traditional colors during the past hundred years or so.
 But way back in the P-rade’s earliest decades, the costume palette exhibited a lot more variety.
 1

-The very first full costume, introduced at 1896’s Fifth in 1901, was a white sailor suit.
-This later became the customary attire for most First Reunion classes until at least the 1920s.
+The very first full costumes, introduced in 1901 at 1896’s Fifth, were “sailor’s uniforms of white, with khaki leggings”.s A white sailor suit would later become the customary P-rade attire for most First Reunion classes until at least the 1920s.
 Meanwhile, other young alumni classes would sometimes also choose an ensemble in colors other than orange and black:

 That said, in these early decades plenty of classes did choose orange & black for their P-rade costume color scheme. it’s just not clear from available evidence which approach was more prevalent as the 1920s dawned.